tahoe-lafs/magic-folder/docs/invites.rst

 Desktop wishes to add Laptop as a member of the folder.
 She must send to Laptop: a read-capability to the Collective.
 She must receive from Laptop: a read-capability to a fresh "Personal" directory for Laptop.

+(If the Laptop was a read-only participant, there's no Personal readcap to send back).

 It may be useful to exchange some other information; the above is a minimum.
 Desktop is the admin and thus decides what the Laptop device is called.